dwhelan/ok_computer/README.md

       in general: `{:<-, _, [left, right]}` with `{:<-, _, [monad.return(left}, right]}`
-- switch() macro should create a module instead of injecting functions?
 - allow setting of operators to use:
   ```elixir
   @spec build(keyword()) :: Macro.t